DerangedSenators/derangedsenators.github.io/_posts/team/30-01-2021- Naim-Ahmed.md

 title: Member
 ---

-2nd year student at Aston University Member of the web development team and main game development
+Member of the web development team and main game development.
+Coding and helping with C# and making the website.